Admiral Arthur W. Radford High School: Navy Junior Reserve Officers Training Corps Unit

-The Navy Junior Reserve Officers Training Corps unit offers extracurricular activities such as armed and unarmed drill, FOX team, and a PT team among other activities within the unit.
+The Navy Junior Reserve Officers Training Corps unit offers extracurricular activities such as armed and unarmed drill teams, FOX team, and a PT team among other activities within the unit.
 Students enrolled in the program take Naval Science courses and have opportunities to attend many functions on the nearby Joint Base Pearl Harbor–Hickam.
 The battalion is currently headed by Senior Naval Science Instructor LCDR.
 Harrison Depondicchello (USN).

 Sports

 Notable alumni

+Listed alphabetically by last name (year of graduation):